List of NCAA Division I men's basketball tournament Final Four participants: Final Fours with multiple schools from the same conference

-There have been 25 Final Fours with multiple teams from the same conference.
+There have been 27 Final Fours with multiple teams from the same conference.
 In two of these Final Fours, one of the conference team's appearance was later vacated later by the NCAA.
-The Big Ten has achieved this nine times, with one appearance later vacated, tying them with the Atlantic Coast Conference for non-vacated multi-team Final Four appearances.
+The Big Ten has achieved this nine times, but two of those times one team's appearance was later vacated, tying them with the Atlantic Coast Conference for non-vacated multi-team Final Four appearances at seven.
 The Big East is the only conference to have three teams in the Final Four, which was in 1985.

 Teams from the same conference have played against each other in nine National Semifinal games.
-Only three times have teams from the same conference played each other in the National Championship.
+Only three times have teams from the same conference played each other in the National Championship Game.